 The Mail is Britain's most polarizing paper, and one of the most powerful.
 To fans, it's the voice of old-fashioned British values and the enemy of meddling bureaucrats and stultifying political correctness.
 To critics it's a sensationalist, small-minded rag that demonizes feminists, foreigners and the poor.

 To politicians, the Mail is a formidable force whose blessing can help deliver crucial swing votes and whose wrath is best avoided.
 It's not the paper's conservative bent that bothers them in Britain, unlike the United States, newspapers are expected to have a strong political stance that comes through in news coverage as well as editorials.
-(Television stations, again in contrast to the U.S., are expected to remain broadly neutral).

 But many feel the Mail went too far when it angered Ed Miliband, leader of the left-of-center Labour Party, by running a story about Miliband's late father, a leading socialist intellectual, headlined "the man who hated Britain."